Lightning-Universe/lightning-transformers/docs/source/advanced/new_task.rst

             ...

         @property
-        def model_data_args(self) -> Dict:
+        def model_data_kwargs(self) -> Dict:
             """
-            Override to provide the model with additional args.
+            Override to provide the model with additional kwargs.
             This is useful to provide the number of classes/pixels to the model or any other data specific args
             Returns: Dict of args
             """